Cards: Fleer 1990, GameDay 1992

 Sent: 2/3 Received: 8/13 (210 days)

-Jim would lead an improbable Colts team back from the dead, into the playoffs and one game away from the Superbowl, knocking out the heavily favored Pittsburgh Steelers.
-In the 1995 season Harbaugh would have perhaps his finest moment leading the NFL in passer rating, being named AFC player of the year, NFL Comeback Player of the Year, and finished second in the NFL MVP race.
-By 1997 the team would thud back down to the Earth, and Harbaugh again would find himself traded to the Baltimore Ravens so the Colts could be lead by a young Peyton Manning.
+Jim led an improbable Colts team back from the dead, into the playoffs and one game away from the Superbowl, knocking out the heavily favored Pittsburgh Steelers.
+During the 1995 season Harbaugh would have perhaps his finest moment leading the NFL in passer rating, being named AFC player of the year, NFL Comeback Player of the Year, and finished second in the NFL MVP race.
+By 1997, the Colts fell back down to the Earth, and Harbaugh again would find himself traded, this time to the Baltimore Ravens.
 He’d sign with the Chargers in 1999, but by 2000 he was splitting time with Ryan Leaf.
-Harbaugh would then suit up briefly with the Lions and Panthers before retiring.
+Harbaugh then suited up briefly with the Lions and Panthers before retiring.

 In retrospect over Jim’s playing career, he was a cannon armed quarterback who had to learn the minutia of the NFL game.
 He was a formidable rusher finishing with 2700 yards, a 5.0 average, and 18 touchdowns over his career.
 Jim was rough around the edges and was prone to force the ball, especially early in his career, but once surrounded with the right talent and placed in the right offense to hone his skills and check down targets properly, Harbaugh briefly became one of the most dangerous quarterbacks of his era.